xyzmaps/xyz-documentation/docs/cli/basic-features.md

 - `--center`: comma separated `lon,lat` values `(x,y)` that specify the center point for the search.
 While this might work unquoted in most shells, some shells are going to interpret the `-` as an argument, so it's safest to use double quotes.
 - `--radius`: the radius of the search, in meters, from the `--center` point, or a buffer around a geometry specified with `--feature` or `--geometry`
-- `--feature`: comma separated `spaceid,featureid` values that specify a reference geometry from another HERE Data Hub space -- this will return features from the first space that fall within or along a feature from the second space
+- `--feature`: comma separated `spaceid,featureid` values that specify a reference geometry from another XYZ Maps space -- this will return features from the first space that fall within or along a feature from the second space
 - `--geometry`: a single GeoJSON feature in a file to be uploaded for the spatial query (not a feature collection)

 > #### Tip